 - Uncheck the box next to Sde Owned Schema.

-- In the Authorization File box, browse to the keycode file you generated earlier (C:\Program Files (x86)\ESRI\License10.7\sysgen\keycodes).
+- In the Authorization File box, browse to the keycode file you generated earlier (C:\Program Files\ESRI\License10.9\sysgen\keycodes).

-- Click OK to issue the creation of your geodatabase in SQL Server Express.
+- Click the Run button to issue the creation of your geodatabase in SQL Server Express.

 - Download the Bighorn Sheep data to your EC2 instance and extract it so that the datasets lie immediately under C:\data\BighornSheep.
 You can choose to download the data onto your local computer and copy it to the cloud using Remote Desktop (like we did in the previous lesson), or you can try to download it directly onto the instance through this web page.